-All of Earth's residents, even those of us in landlocked Colorado, are profoundly influenced by the world's oceans.
-Using a multidisciplinary science approach, this course looks at the physical aspects of oceans, their aquatic life, and environmental pressures on the oceans affecting us all.
-Fall term.
+All of Earth's residents, even those of us in landlocked Colorado, are profoundly influenced by the word's oceans.
+Using a multidisciplinary science approach, this course looks at the physical aspects of oceans, their aquatic life and environmental pressures on the oceans affecting us all.
+(3-0)